sum1995/sum1995.github.io/index.md

 ## About me
 ---

+Welcome to my website!

-I am M-Tech (Research) student under [Dr. Konduri Aditya](http://cds.iisc.ac.in/faculty/konduriadi/) in FLAME lab.
-I completed my Bachelor of Technology in Mechanical Engineering from Indian Institute of Technology (BHU) Varanasi in 2019 with GPA 8.01.
-In the same year, I joined Department of Computational and Data Sciences at Indian Institute of Science Bangalore.
+I am a PhD student working in the field of computational sciences.
+I am currently working at the department of Computational and Data Sciences (CDS), Indian Institute of Science (IISc), Bangalore.
+Prior to this, I completed my master in science in Mathematics and Scientific Computing from National Institute of Technology, Warangal.

-My work focuses on Combustion Concepts that are relevent to low emissions, high efficiency and fuel flexibility of stationary gas turbines for power generation.
-I study the auto-ignition control mode using massively parallel Direct Numerical Simulations.
-These simulations generate huge data.
-So, I use different analyzing and visualization techniques to understand the flow physics.

-Apart from research, I am very much interested in sports.
-I like to play Football, Badminton and Cricket in particular, but I am up for any sports.
-I also like adventures sports like trekking and adventure camps.

-Interests:
-- Fluid Mechanics
-- Combustion
-- Turbulence
-- Scientific Computing
+My research area includes Ocean modelling of shallow water flow and inertial gravity waves using finite element method.
+For finite element implementation i am using our lab's inhouse package ParMooN(Parallel Mathematics and object oriented Numerics).
+It is an open source finite element package for the scalable (parallel) solution of partial differential equations.

+I am particularly interested in the higher-order numerical schemes and different solution strategies for conservation laws.
+Some of the applications include shallow water dynamics, Computational Fluid Dynamics (CFD), Gasdynamics, Computational Aeroacoustics (CAA) and highway traffic modeling.
+In addition to this, my research interests include high performance computing, data driven approach to CFD and uncertainty quantification.
+Apart from research, I enjoy reading, photography, trekking and pencil sketching.

 <br>